ISCD’s Design Career Guide

 Image 2: Christopher Burns

-The quickest step into the design world is as a Junior Designer.
+The quickest step into the design world is as a junior designer.
 There is a certain foundation of knowledge and basic skills needed to make this step.
-Understanding elements and principles, combination techniques, 2D and 3D forms, the creative design process, the history and theory of design, and the colour theory and application.
-You can get this basic training through a Certificate IV in Design and be employed as a Junior for a number of design businesses and then see where it takes you.
-All you need is a strong passion for all things design!
+Understanding elements and principles, combination techniques, 2D and 3D forms, the creative design process, the history and theory of design, and colour theory and application.

 Interior Decorator or Interior Designer